Skip to main content

 Grief content should not try to solve grief

-That is where the app becomes useful.
 A call can become a place to sit with grief, not just explain it away.
 The journal reflection afterward can also preserve what felt true in the conversation.

-Why this page can bring in the right audience
+Why this page can feel genuinely helpful

 Guided prayer